FSynchro/UsefulScripts/LGSM AddonOns/MaintenanceScript/Readme.md

 # Factorio Server Update Automation with Discord Notifications

-This repository contains a set of scripts to automate the update process for a Factorio server and send live update notifications to a specified Discord channel.
+This repository contains a set of scripts to automate the update process for a Factorio server that runs on LGSM (which can be any other LGSM server, just replace ./fctrserver with ./gameserver)  and send live update notifications to a specified Discord channel.
 The automation includes checking for updates, stopping the server, updating it, and notifying users of progress and completion through Discord.

 ## Prerequisites